Activities and Strategies

 The coalition partners with area schools, agencies and coalitions to educate students, teachers and the community on the harms, risks, and consequences associated with using and abusing alcohol, tobacco and other drugs.
 Contact us to request a speaker.

 The coalition offers various training opportunities, webinars, and conferences as needed to increase professional education and development.

 - Ahead of the Curve Annual Conference: One day training in May for counselors and educators to keep abreast of drug trends and recent prevention and intervention research

-- 411 on Drug and Gangs: We partner with Region 10 for a one day conference in September to “kick off” Red Ribbon season for school and youth professionals
+- 411 on Drug and Gangs: This is a one day conference in September to “kick off” Red Ribbon season for school and youth professionals

 - Need professional development for your staff or community?
 Contact us at 214-522-8600

 The BuzzFree mission is to encourage and reward healthy decisions made by high school students in our community.
 In collaboration with the Alliance on Underage Drinking, we seek to prevent and reduce underage drinking, driving under the influence, and the use of other drugs in our community.
 The BuzzFree PROMises Dress & Suit Giveaway helps local teens obtain attire for prom and includes educational components and a drug-free pledge.
 In exchange for their pledge, students participate in a variety of workshops and are rewarded with a prom gown, tux or suit.
 Students who participate in the program must be enrolled in 11th or 12th grade in a participating school district, hold an academic average of at least a “C,” and have good record of attendance and citizenship.

 Join us in the fight against drug use among young people in Dallas!